ZeroDeadDrop/ZeroDeadDrop/README.md

 ## License

-**ZeroDeadDrop Software License v1.0**
+Licensed under the **ZeroDeadDrop Software License v1.0**
-(see Modified LICENSE file in repo)
+(see [LICENSE.md](./LICENSE.md) for full terms)

 Free for personal and non-commercial use.
 Attribution required.
 No warranty.
 Commercial use, redistribution, or derivative works: contact ZeroDeadDrop@gmail.com

+© 2025–2026 ZeroDeadDrop (a project by Tuyen Evans).
+All rights reserved.
 ---

 ## Feedback & Contact